DANCING PANDAS

 The main pedestrian street strarts from The Central Square of the city and ends at the Novotel Plovdiv.
 It is a broad cobblestone walking street.
 Lined with beautiful and unusual copper drinking fountains and trees at 1.8 km in length, it is the longest pedestrian street in Europe.

-Ancient stadium of philippopolis
+Ancient stadium of Philippopolis

 Odeon of Philippopolis